 Eligibility: All faculty who are full‐time tenure‐track or tenured members of LUFA and have been employed by Lakehead University for at least three years are eligible (please note that applicants applying to the LURC program must have been employed by Lakehead University for at least three years as of March 1, 2023, the start of the LURC chair).
 Please note that a past limited-term appointment (LTA) at Lakehead University would count towards the three years.
 Current or past research chair holders such as CRCs, Industry Research Chairs, LU/TBRHRI Research Chairs, LURCs, Ontario Research Chairs, SHARCNET Chairs, etc., are not eligible to receive this award.
 Criteria will be weighted differently for Early Career Researchers as described in the Criteria Section below.
 Early career researchers (ECR) are applicants who have held their first independent academic position as an LTA, tenure-track or tenured professor within the last five years).
 Note that the five-year window for being considered an ECR will be adjusted to take into account situations where a researcher has had an eligible delay in their research activities as a result of a leave.
 All eligible leaves (such as parental, medical, etc.), are credited at twice the amount of leave time taken.
 Therefore, the five-year window for being considered as an ECR will be adjusted to take into account situations where a researcher has had an eligible leave of absence which had an impact on their research productivity.
 Individuals representing equity-deserving groups, including but not limited to women, members of visible minorities, Indigenous persons, persons with disabilities, persons of any sexual orientation, gender identity or gender expression are strongly encouraged to apply for these positions.
 The University recognizes that alternative career paths and/or interruptions (ex. maternity leave, leave due to illness, etc.) can impact research achievements and progress.
 If these alternative paths or interruptions have impacted an applicant’s research activities, please outline this in the EDI section of your application.
 The University is committed to ensuring that career interruptions are taken into careful consideration in the assessment of LURC applications.

 Value of Award: Up to $45,000 as a research grant (up to $22,500/year) tenable over two years beginning March 1, 2023.
 The Chair’s research grant may be used to support the following eligible expenditures: teaching release (Chairs are required to teach a minimum of 1.0 FCE per year), stipends for students, post‐doctoral fellows and research associates, research and conference travel, equipment and grant‐writing support.
-Chairs must receive the necessary approvals for teaching release using Lakehead University’s Release Time Request Form.
+Chairs must receive the necessary approvals for teaching release using Lakehead University’s Release Time Request (RTS) Form.
+For purposes of the competition, the signatures of the applicant, chair and dean are required on the RTS form by the deadline.
+If an applicant is successful and awarded an LURC, the rest of the signatures on the RTS form are required.
 Salary payments to Research Chairs in lieu of teaching release are not an eligible expense.

 Application Process: Applications must be submitted via the Romeo Research Portal no later than 4:30 pm on January 31, 2023.
 The following information will be required as part of the application package: